TechHack3/Hacktoberfest/README.md

 - [How to pull request [Overview]]()

 # Contribution Rules 📌:
+- You can make small projects on HTML, CSS, Javascript.
 - Do NOT add any DSA Codes
 - Do NOT remove other content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works